Ground and excited-state energies with analytic errors and short time evolution on a quantum computer: Conclusions

 For the study of molecular systems, we combined our classical signal processing protocol with the Hadamard test circuit to generate samples of the autocorrelation function.
 This new algorithm we call quantum prolate diagonalization.
-Our numerical experiments demonstrate that QPD achieves Heisenberg-limited scaling in both single and multiple eigenvalue estimations.
-We showed that the average error of the eigenvalues decreases quadratically faster with the maximal evolution time compared to most recent results in the literature\cite{ding2024esprit, ding2024quantum}.
+Our numerical experiments show that QPD exhibits Heisenberg scaling, with the estimation error decreasing proportionally to $1/T_{\mathrm{runtime}}$ over several orders of magnitude in $T_{\mathrm{runtime}}$, for both single- and multiple-eigenvalue estimation.
+Furthermore, our numerical experiments indicate that the average error of the eigenvalues decreases quadratically faster with the maximal evolution time compared to most recent results in the literature \cite{ding2024quantum}.
 Our finding is similar to what is known in the literature for the standard QPE algorithm with a cosine filter applied on the readout register \cite{rendon2022effects}.

-Moreover, unlike most quantum subspace methods~\cite{lee2025efficient}, QPD proved to be noise resilient and we did not encounter conditioning issues.
-The theory of subspace protocols effectively resolves the conditioning issue through a guess vector space refinement and accurate dimension detection (Section \ref{sec:SubspaceProtocols}).
+Unlike most quantum subspace methods~\cite{lee2025efficient}, QPD is resilient to shot noise and does not suffer from conditioning issues, as demonstrated in our simulations.
+The theory of subspace protocols effectively resolves the conditioning issue through a trial space refinement and accurate dimension detection (Section A).
+This has been a long-standing issue for quantum subspace methods.
+Previous approaches addressed it with a thresholding strategy applied to the overlap matrix~\cite{klymko2022real, lee2024sampling, shen2025estimating}, but the number of measurements required to achieve chemical accuracy was on the order of $10000$ measurements per evaluated matrix element.
+In stark contrast, QPD achieves the same level of chemical accuracy with only $10$--$100$ shots per sample of the autocorrelation function.

 We validated the performance of QPD on realistic quantum chemistry problems, with special attention paid to the role of the input state for the observed accuracy.
 These results served also as a test for QPD, because, as the recent work by Kiss et al.\,\cite{kiss2025early} highlights, practical implementations of early fault-tolerant algorithms can expose details that may be overlooked from a purely theoretical standpoint.

+We have demonstrated that the concentration properties of prolates allow us to accurately estimate multiple eigenvalues with very short evolution times.
+As a future perspective to further reduce the computational cost of QPD we plan to implement sparse sampling approaches\,\cite{tang2013compressed,castaldo2025heisenberg} which may decrease the number of necessary signal samples.

 From a general perspective, not solely focusing on quantum computation, the results presented in this work mark progress toward a deeper understanding of optimal computation.
 Developing approximation routines to a given accuracy with minimal resources require a rigorous understanding of all contributing error sources.
 This, in turn, allows us to allocate computational resources across different subroutines to balance their respective error contributions.
 Here, we have taken a first step in this direction by providing a rigorous description of both subspace-based and discretization error.